bloominstituteoftechnology/ios-recipes/ios-recipes-master/README.md

 - Add local persistence so that the recipes only have to be fetched from the API once.
 - Add the ability to update the recipes.
+- Use an actual search bar and adopt the SearchBarDelegate protocol instead of using a text field